 For a more natural experience, visit the Curonian Spit.
-The best way to enjoy your time here is by going on bike rides, hiking the dense forest, and relaxing at the beach forest.
+The best way to enjoy your time here is by going on bike rides, hiking in the dense forest, and relaxing in the beach forest.
 You can also rent a campsite for cheap here.

 Besides these, you can also check out the old towns of Kaunas and Klaipeda.